 2. There are other options, some of the best one including Freshdesk, but in essence, the disadvantages with these are basically along the same lines, and if you’re looking at the advantages Zendesk would bring there’s definitely no question about which is better.

-3. One of the best client support alternatives to Zendesk is probably our own wordpress customer service theme TicketLab.
+3. One of the best client support alternatives to Zendesk is probably our own wordpress support theme TicketLab.
 It offers you the ability of building a forum structure without all of the fuss needed to set up the forum, and creating, managing and handling client tickets has never been easier.
 It comes with the ability of building a knowledgebase, as well as several other key features you’ll want to explore if you’re looking for a cost-effective solution to your client support needs.

 When making the decision to build a support system there are several things you need to take into account.
 First of all you need to consider how the solution will scale with your business.
 How will the growth affect it?
 Support services can sometimes cost quite a bit if your team grows to around 6-10 agents.
 This is another really awesome reason why our theme is a great choice.
 You’ll be able to scale up your team without having to worry about additional costs.